arulami/Calabash-android/Zenly-app/README.md

 ```

    *Note: I have controlled installation of apps using @reinstall, So please run as an initial set up to configure email and Zenly app
-   Don't run with other tags*
+   and don't run with other tags*

    *These apps are tested by creating two test servers and configured the client to send requests to each app in turn.*